Siemens Gamesa shares suspended on report of strategic review - Up News Info

 Siemens has also hired Deutsche Bank to give an independent valuation, the paper said.

+Based on current market value, the 33% stake Siemens Energy not yet owns in Siemens Gamesa is worth 5.7 billion euros ($6.96 billion).

+Shares in Siemens Energy rose as much as 4% on the news, while Frankfurt-listed shares of Siemens Gamesa were up 3.5% at 1140 GMT.

-Spokesmen for Siemens Energy and Siemens Gamesa declined to comment, while Siemens AG did not immediately respond to a request for comment.
+Spokesmen for Siemens, Siemens Energy and Siemens Gamesa declined to comment.
 Morgan Stanley and Deutsche Bank did not return emails seeking comment.

+“We would prefer a sell-down to a buy-out, with a reduction in the stake to 50%+1 to fund investment in areas such as hydrogen,” analysts at Citi wrote.

 Siemens Energy Chief Executive Christian Bruch said earlier this month it was too early to talk about buying out the rest of Siemens Gamesa, but that this would become an issue at some point.